TyphusMurine typhus; Epidemic typhus; Endemic typhus; Brill-Zinsser disease; Jail fever

 Typhus is a bacterial disease spread by lice or fleas.

-Typhus is caused by one of two types of bacteria: Rickettsia typhi or Rickettsia prowazekii.
+Typhus is caused by two types of bacteria: Rickettsia typhi or Rickettsia prowazekii .

 Symptoms of murine or endemic typhus may include: